-Today's deal is for 7 courses and 83 hours of training in developing games using Unity, Python, Blender, and more.
-These courses are normally priced at $1,477, but have been discounted 96% to $49 as part of this deal.
-This bundle comes with a 15 day money back satisfaction guarantee.
+Today's deal is for over 134 hours of training in programming, data analytics, web development, cloud architecture, and more.
+This course is normally priced at $1,492, but has been discounted 97% to $39 as part of this deal.
+This bundle comes with a 15 day satisfaction guarantee.

 The Slovak National Security Office (NBU) has identified ten malicious Python libraries uploaded on PyPI — Python Package Index — the official third-party software repository for the Python programming language.

 Google engineers have announced changes in the way Chrome will handle websites with auto-playing audio.

 A judge sentenced a Texas man to 27 months in prison for hacking his former employer so he could use company resources to buy at least 11 iPad Air tablets for himself.

 Malware authors hid malicious code inside a software development kit (SDK) that developers embedded in their Android apps, unwittingly exposing their users to a mobile malware strain that Check Point identifies as ExpensiveWall.